Solid Jackson: Music and recording

 Solid Jackson was recorded by Mike Marciano at the Samurai Hotel Recording Studio, New York City, on November 25 and 26, 2023.
 Mehldau and Bernstein wrote two of the compositions each, Turner wrote one, with the remainder being from other saxophonists.
 The title track is a "blues named for a catchphrase of dedicatee Charlie Haden".
 "Maury's Grey Wig" and "Ode to Angela" are ballads; "Soft Impression" is "a minor bluesy number stamped with a Jazz Messengers imprint".

 Release and reception

-The album was released on November 29, 2024 by Criss Cross Jazz.
+The album was released on November 29, 2024, by Criss Cross Jazz.
 They stated that Elemental Music released a "limited gatefold edition on 180-gram virgin vinyl" on May 9, 2025.
 The Jazz Journal reviewer praised the audio quality and "how soloists throughout the album emerge from the quintet's natural ebb and flow".
 The UK Jazz News reviewer concluded: "MTB delivers a set that lives up to that [high] expectation and is bound to be on regular rotation for a huge number of jazz fans for a time to come."
+Sandro Cerini of Musica Jazz added: 'We are now dealing with acknowledged masters.
+This release is no longer a calling card or a statement of promise but rather a confirmation of an absolutely preeminent position, bordering on a brilliant divertissement."